Practical Low Latency Proof of Work Consensus: System Implementation

-The key challenge to implementing the \prism client is to handle its high throughput.
-The client must process blocks at a rate of hundreds of blocks per second, or a throughput of hundreds of Mbps, and confirm transactions at a high rate, exceeding 70,000 tps in our implementation.
+We have implemented a \newprism client in about 10,000 lines of Rust code.
+The key challenge to implementing the \newprism client is to handle high throughput.
+The client must process blocks at a rate of hundreds of blocks per second, or a throughput of hundreds of Mbps, and confirm transactions at a high rate, exceeding 80,000 tps in our implementation.
 To handle the high throughput, our implementation exploits opportunities for parallelism in the protocol and carefully manages race conditions to achieve high concurrency.
 We now discuss several key performance optimizations.

-\textbf{Asynchronous Ledger Updates.} In traditional blockchains like \bitcoin, blocks are mined at a low rate and clients update the ledger each time they receive a new block.
-However in \prism, blocks are mined at a very high rate and a only a small fraction of these blocks\,---\,those that change the proposer block leader sequence\,---\,lead to changes in the ledger.
-Therefore trying to update the ledger synchronously for each new block is wasteful and can become a CPU performance bottleneck.
+\textbf{Asynchronous Ledger Updates.} In traditional blockchains like \bitcoin, blocks are mined at a low rate and clients update the ledger every time they receive a new block.
+However, in the \newprism protocol, blocks are mined at a very high rate and a only a small fraction of these blocks\,---\,those that change the proposer block leader sequence\,---\,lead to changes in the ledger.
+Therefore, trying to update the ledger synchronously for each new block is wasteful and can introduce CPU bottleneck.

-Fortunately, \prism does not require synchronous ledger updates to process blocks.
-Since \prism allows conflicting or duplicate transactions to appear in the ledger and performs sanitization later (\S\ref{sec:confirmation}), the client need not update the ledger for each new block.
-Therefore, in our implementation, the Ledger Manager runs asynchronously with respect to the Block Structure Manager, to periodically update the ledger.
+Fortunately, \newprism does not require synchronous ledger updates to process blocks.
+Since \newprism allows conflicting or duplicate transactions to appear in the ledger and performs sanitization later (\S\ref{sec:confirmation}), the client need not update the ledger for each new block.
+Therefore, in our implementation, the Ledger Manager runs asynchronously with respect to the Block Structure Manager and periodically updates the ledger.

 Most blockchain protocols (e.g., \bitcoin, \algorand, and \bng) require that miners validate a block against the current ledger prior to mining it, and therefore cannot benefit from asynchronous ledger updates.
-For example, in \bitcoin's current specification, when a miner mines a block $B$, it implicitly also certifies a ledger $L$ formed by tracing the blockchain from the genesis block to block $B$.
-A \bitcoin client must therefore verify that a block \textit{B} that it receives does not contain transactions conflicting with the ledger \textit{L}, and hence must update the ledger synchronously for each block.
-In principle, \bitcoin~could perform \emph{post hoc} sanitization like \prism; however, due to long block times relative to transaction verification, doing so would not improve performance.
+For example, in \bitcoin's current specification, when a miner mines a block $B$, it implicitly certifies a ledger $L$ formed by tracing the blockchain from the genesis block to block $B$.
+A \bitcoin client receiving \textit{B} must therefore verify $B$ against the ledger $L$, and hence must update the ledger synchronously for each block.
+In principle, \bitcoin clients could perform \emph{post hoc} sanitization like \newprism; however, due to long block times relative to transaction verification, doing so would not improve performance.